scandihealth/lpr3-docs/src/aspects.md

     * MALFORMED_DOCUMENT_FOUND
 		* The document is malformed.
 Fx. æøå characters not in UTF-8 format.
     * ELEMENT_CAN_NOT_BE_MOVED_FROM_DELETED_EOC
-		* It is not allowed to delete an element from a deleted episode of care
+		* It is not allowed to move an element from a deleted episode of care

 ## Service endpoint setup
 In order to support both synchronous and asynchronous reporting three services endpoints are available: